-1. Basis of preparation
+1 Basis of preparation

-a.
 Statement of compliance

-The financial statements have been prepared and presented in accordance with the requirements of the International Financial Reporting Standards as issued by the International Accounting Standards Board and as adopted by the EU and the requirements of the Companies Act, Cap 386.
+The financial statements have been prepared in accordance with the requirements of the International Financial Reporting Standards (IFRS) as adopted by the European Union (EU) and comply with the Companies Act.
+Cap.
+386 of the Laws of Malta.